Version 18, Updated June 23, 2009 by Garrett Smith

 }

-Use the server-side language to generate the javascript:
+Use a server-side language to generate the javascript.

 This cannot be done reliably.
 Here's why: